4 Celebrities Who Just Might be Superhero Alter-Egos

 Dennis Kucinich Former presidential hopeful Kucinich's short stature and his elf-like agility make him the perfect fit for the webbed wall-crawler.
 Also, have you ever noticed that no one has ever seen Spider-Man and Kucinich in the same room?
 Beyond that, no one actually knows what Kucinich does or where he goes at night, (though, to be fair, he's so damn creepy-looking that no one really wants to ask).

 Above: A young Kucinich with Bugle employee Robbie Robertson.
 His political career featured a strong focus on environmental renewal and clean energy, two causes that any self-respecting man of science would fight for.
 Further, his inability to carry a single state in the 2004 primary as well as the depressing failure that was his 2008 campaign, (MSNBC disinvited Kucinich from a presidential debate), prove that Kucinich is just as universally disliked as Spider-Man.

 Also, there is absolutely no reason for the super fox that is Mrs. Kucinich to marry him apart from super powers.
 That's just common sense.

+Other Possibilities: Daniel O'Brien.
 There you have it, folks.
 I am hereby demanding that Lance Armstrong, Christian Bale, Dov Charney and Dennis Kucinich come out and formally admit their status as costumed superheroes.
+America's waiting, gentlemen.